 - When the ignition key is on, the ECU or CDI gets an electrical signal, telling it to power the ignition coil, which is powering the spark plugs.

 - When the ignition switch is off, the electric signal is directed to ground, telling the ECU or CDI to stop powering the ignition coil.
-On modern ATVs with electronic fuel injectors, the ECU will also tell the fuel pump and fuel injectors to stop sending fuel into the combustion chamber.
+On modern ATVs with electronic fuel injectors, the ECU also tells the fuel pump and injectors to stop sending fuel into the combustion chamber.

 - The kill switch is connected in parallel with the wires from the ignition switch.
 When the kill switch is off, it will send the signal to ground, regardless of the ignition switch position.